 The first modern nesting attempt was in Cedar Co in 1973 (Lock and Schuckman 1973).
 A nest site along the North Platte River in Garden Co was attended 1987-98 but was never successful (Rosche 1994, Wingfield 1988).
 The first modern successful nesting in the state was in 1991, when an eaglet was fledged from a nest near Valley, Douglas Co (Omaha World Herald 29 May 1996, Korpi 1991); it later died, but two were fledged from the site in 1992 (Lackey 1997, Korpi 1992).
 Nesting also occurred at Calamus Reservoir, Loup Co in 1992.
 Birds were reported in Scotts Bluff Co 23 May 1990 and 25 Aug 1992 and nesting first occurred there at Lake Alice, North Platte NWR, in 1993 (McKinney 1993).

 In the years since, the number of active nests in Nebraska has increased dramatically, with 118 active nests in 2015, 161 in 2016 and an estimated 209 in 2017 (Jorgensen and Dinan 2018).
 Around 80% of the known nests were located along river valleys from the Platte River north and east of Lincoln and Cherry Counties.
 Breeding birds have yet to colonize most of the southwest and southwest Panhandle.
 Only two nest sites, one of which was not active, the other an active nest at Medicine Creek Reservoir, Frontier Co in 2016, have been documented south of the Platte River and west of Harlan County (Jorgensen and Dinan 2018).
-Nesting was first recorded in the Rainwater Basin in Clay Co in 2019.
+Nesting was first recorded in the Rainwater Basin in Clay Co in 2019, and in 2020 new nests were located in Seward Co and Fillmore Cos.
 This landscape has few developed watersheds and riparian corridors with large cottonwood trees that are typically used as nest sites.